plyr4/ha-laundry/README.md

-# Home Assistant Laundry Module
+# Home Assistant Laundry Dashboard

-This repository is a Home Assistant module designed to monitor and visualize laundry machine usage.
-Home Assistant is an open-source platform for home automation, allowing you to control and automate devices in your home.
-Learn more at [Home Assistant](https://www.home-assistant.io/).
+This is a Home Assistant setup for tracking and visualizing laundry machine usage.
+Learn more about Home Assistant at [home-assistant.io](https://www.home-assistant.io/).

 ## Automations
 Automations notify you when: